-When Borderline Personality Disorder Makes You Jump to Suicide as the 'Solution' to Your Pain
+When Borderline Personality Disorder Makes You Think Suicide Is the 'Solution' to Your Pain

 If you experience suicidal thoughts, the following post could be potentially triggering.
 You can contact the Crisis Text Line by texting “START” to 741741.